oantby/botterage-2/README.md

 Deletes the variable `var-name`.

+### Static Variables

+There are some variables, not declared with `!declare`, that are supported by all normal commands.
+These can be used to fill in information in the bot's response.
+The functionality of these variables is provided by the `commands` module.
+Some variables are provided by other modules, as listed, but `commands` must be enabled for any of them to work.
+The built-ins are:

+- `$(user)` - replaced with the name of the user invoking the command.
+- `$(toUser)` - replaced with the first word starting with `@` in the invoking message, or the invoking user if no `@` was specified.
+- `$(greeting)` - replaces the whole message with the greeting for the user.
+This is usually "Hey there $(user) casHey //", but can be customized per-user in the `users` database table.
+- `$(addCom)` - treats the command as if it is `!addcmd`, allowing you to rename `!addcmd` to whatever you want
+- `$(editCom)` - treats the command as if it is `!editcmd`, allowing you to rename `!editcmd` to whatever you want
+- `$(delCom)` - treats the command as if it is `!delcmd`, allowing you to rename `!delcmd` to whatever you want
+- `$(random)` - always used as `($(random) low high)`, replaced with a random number in the range `[low, high]`.
+- `$(declare)` - treats the command as if it is `!declare`, allowing you to rename `!declare` to whatever you want.
+- `$(delVar)` - treats the command as if it is `!delvar`, allowing you to rename `!delvar` to whatever you want.

+Provided by the `uptime` module:

+- `$(uptime)` - replaced with how long the stream has been active in hours, minutes, and seconds.
+See "Settings" under "Customization" for changing the response when the stream is offline.
+- `$(puptime)` - replaced with how long the stream has been active in DOGGO time (time times seven).

+Provided by the `twitchevents` module:

+- `$(shoutout)` - Replaces the response with a shoutout for a user.
+The message, as well as additional followup messages, are defined on the settings page.
+- `$(raid)` - Replaces the response with a note to everyone that we're raiding a channel!
+The message, as well as followup messages, are defined on the settings page.

 ## Running This Bot

 This repository ships with a docker-compose file (that, *gasp* has a default password